 Radiation therapy is the use of radiation to kill cancer cells and shrink tumors.
-For ALL, external radiation therapy is used.
-The radiation is directed at the tumor from outside the body.
-This type of treatment is used for ALL that has or may spread to the brain and spinal cord.
+External radiation therapy is used to direct radiation at the tumor from outside the body.
+It is used for ALL that may or has spread to the brain and spinal cord.

-There are no current guidelines for preventing ALL since its cause is unknown.
+There are no current guidelines for preventing ALL.